xy2z/OpenRA.InfantryMod/README.md

 ## About
 (See a video on YouTube)
-This is a mod for *maps* in OpenRA (link): Red Alert.
+This is a mod for __maps__ in [OpenRA](http://www.openra.net): Red Alert.
 Only infantry is available in this mod, along with a couple super weapons such as paradrops.

-All infantry is available for all players.
+All infantry is available.
 The goal is to capture and control as many oil derricks as possible.

-It's only tested on version 201610xx.
+It's only tested on version 20161019.

 ## Maps
 See a list of all infantry mod maps on the resource center (link).